zoul0813/zeal-cc/README.md

 ### Working Features ✅
 - Complete C99 lexer with all token types
 - Recursive descent parser with operator precedence
-- Streaming file input on both host and ZOS (512-byte buffered reader)
+- Streaming file input on both host and ZOS (512-byte buffered reader; no full-file loads)
 - Control flow: if/else, while, and for
 - Comparison operators (==, !=, <, >, <=, >=)
 - Binary arithmetic operators (+, -, *, /, %)